 Thus, all the golden pieces we sell are pieces composed of 925 sterling silver gold plated.
 This material is resistant to corrosion by other chemicals and has a purity assessment system similar to that of silver, which is embodied in a measure called carat.
 The higher the carat of gold, the greater its presence in the composition, where it mixes with the metals that embody it.
 The scale ranges from 1 to 24 carats, the first corresponding to 4.6% gold compared to the remaining 75.4% of other metals and the second corresponding to 99.99% gold, that is, practically pure gold.

-All of our gold platings are made with 24-carat gold, which, being the largest amount of gold in its composition, is the most resistant to corrosion, the most malleable and the one that best applies to the details and embossments to which it will give color.
+All of our gold baths are made with 24-carat gold, which, being the largest amount of gold in its composition, is the most resistant to corrosion, the most malleable and the one that best applies to the details and embossing to which it will give color.

 All the options that we took choosing this materials and that we just told you about here were adopted in order to offer our customers quality pieces that last.
 And that is the logic that justifies the prices we present, which we consider to be mid-range in the international market.

-Our main idea is to offer meaningfull and superior quality jewelery pieces, in order to provide a quality and Portuguese alternative to the bipolar market of practically disposable pieces of the big chains, which go up to €10, and of the big luxury brands that offer innocuous pieces and, although higher quality offer, extremely expensive for most people, from €100 upwards.
+Our main idea is to offer meaningful and superior quality jewelry pieces, in order to provide a quality and Portuguese alternative to the bipolar market of practically disposable pieces of the big chains, which go up to €10, and of the big luxury brands that offer innocuous pieces and, although higher quality offer, extremely expensive for most people, from €100 upwards.